About this guide

 The curriculum project Man: A Course of Study (commonly referred to by the acronym MACOS or M.A.C.O.S).
 MACOS is an American humanities curriculum project based on the theories of Jerome Bruner.
 Bruner believed that it was possible to teach children to be more humane and eliminate racism and ethnocentrism by studying another culture closely.

 This guide provides information about the project, the context and the controversy surrounding it.
 It also includes useful links to websites and resources on MACOS held at the Newsam Library.
-The bibliography at the end of the guide is a list of articles and reports on the MACOS project on ERIC.
+The bibliography a the end of the guide is a list of articles and reports on the MACOS project whihc has been obtained from a search on the database ERIC.

 Man: A Course of Study

 Jerome S. Bruner (1915- ) is a well-known and influential Amercian cognitive psychologist whose work has made a huge impact in education.
 In particular, two of his books, The Process of Education (1960) and Towards a Theory of Instruction(1966) are regarded as classics and have made a big impact.

 In 1964, Bruner took a leave of absence from his post at Harvard University to work on the MACOS project at the Educational Services Incorporated (ESI) (now Educational Development Center (EDC).
 The course materials based on the theories Bruner exposed in The Process of Education (1960) were for primary school level and included films and images of the Netsilik Eskimo.
 MACOS tries to equip and inculcate in children answers to the following questions:

 What is human about human beings?
 How did they get that way?
 How can they be made more so?